JustFiesta/spring-petclinic/readme.md

 ### Dockerfile

-Dockerfile is provided, also compose file for testing is present.
-Additionally, there is compose file with provided sample connection string - one needs to change it accoring to RDS endpoint and user data.
+`Dockerfile` and `compose.yaml` is provided.
+Additionally, there is compose file for tests.

+The RDS endpoint is provided via enviroment variable exported manually on workstation (`RDS_DB`).

 For image creation basic Gradle image is used for build purposes, with addition of distroless layer for application.
 Image is split into layers according to (at time of creation and my knowlage) current standards, and optimalized for minimal size.

-Also two compose files are present - one for testing connection string, other for providing container that connects to RDS.

 ### Versioning